HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/index.md

 You can use the information gathered to help solve problems or to report an issue to [HCL Software Support](https://support.hcl-software.com/csm){target="_blank"}.

-## Links to important HCL Digital Experience tracing questions
+## Common HCL DX Compose tracing questions

 -   **How do I turn on HCL Digital Experience trace logging?**